 Sarah Clohessy (Wide Eye Media) Kieran O’Driscoll (Guns or Knives) Charley Stoney (IAPI) Max Brady (Pull the Trigger) Eric Gasparro (Guns or Knives)

 The €500,000 campaign saw a quarry in Wicklow transformed to portray the aftermath of 2015’s earthquake in Nepal.
 The ad begins as a YouTube sneaker review presented by US vlogger Seth Fowler, who has over 250,000 followers on the platform.
-However, the camera sporadically cuts to a scene showing an Concern aid worker wearing the shoes while responding in tough conditions to the aftermath of an earthquake in Nepal.
+The camera sporadically cuts to a scene showing a Concern aid worker wearing the shoes while responding in tough conditions to the aftermath of an earthquake in Nepal.

 The campaign’s message is that ‘life isn’t about having the freshest sneakers but the steps we take in them’ and aims to highlight that just one small gesture can make a huge difference in the world’s most vulnerable countries.